The Ultimate Guide to Credit Cards

 Build credit: A new balance transfer card may help you build credit, but only if you don’t close your old credit card accounts.
 Getting a new credit card will increase your total credit limit and, in turn, reduce your credit utilization ratio.
 This strategy is effective only if you don’t go on a shopping spree and increase your other credit balances.
 Reducing your debt-to-income (DTI) ratio can also help you build credit.

-These pros only work if you practice self-discipline after you transfer balances.
-To get the most value from a 0% balance transfer card, repay your debt aggressively and don’t create new debt.
+These benefits only come into play if you remain disciplined after transferring your balances.
+To truly benefit from a 0% balance transfer card, focus on paying down your debt quickly and avoid accumulating new debt.

 Cons